Laidlaw Scholars: Selection and Benefits

 Eligible undergraduate students from all disciplines apply to their respective member institutions with a personal statement and proposed research project.
 Applicants are then shortlisted and go through an interview process before being selected and nominated to the Laidlaw Foundation for funding.

 Each scholar is supported by a stipend of US$8,400 (GBP£6,000, CAD$10,000, EUR€7,000, HK$12,000, and CHF₣7,000) over the two-year programme, dependant on the institution.
 In addition to the stipend, travel and research bursaries are awarded where relevant.
 Laidlaw Scholar alumni also gain access to exclusive funding from the Laidlaw Scholars Venture (LSV), a US$50 million backed venture funding initiative created for start-ups founded and run by Laidlaw Scholars.

-Women's Business Education

-The Laidlaw Foundation introduced full and half scholarships for women pursuing postgraduate studies in business, in particular MBAs, initially at only his alma mater, Columbia Business School.
-As of 2024, scholarships are now also available at HEC Paris, IE Business School, London Business School, and Saïd Business School.